ringabout/wepoll/README.md

 ### General remarks

-* The epoll port is a `HANDLE`, not a file descriptor.
+* The epoll port is a `EpollHandle`, not a file descriptor.
 * All functions set both `errno` and `GetLastError()` on failure.
 * For more extensive documentation, see the [epoll(7) man page][man epoll], and the per-function man pages that are linked below.